smart-edge-open/specs/openness_epc.md

 ![LTE CUPS Configuration Sequence diagram 3](epc-images/openness_epcseq3.png)

-OpenNESS suggested API end point has be integrated and verified in an end-to-end lab conditions with one of the Intel partnered pioneered EPC vendor solution for completeness of this study.
+OpenNESS suggested API end point has be integrated and verified in an end-to-end lab conditions with one of the Intel partnered EPC vendor solution for completeness of this study.

 ### JSON schema for userplane API endpoint